What's the difference between hand soap and hand wash?

 Hand soap and hand wash both disrupt and dislodge bacteria to effectively clean skin.
 With that in mind, the choice comes down to health, environment and the personal preference of skin feel, texture and fragrance.

 Liquid hand soap is 100% natural and the only option for a truly organic formulation.
-Hand soap is non-toxic, biodegradable and grey-water safe, making it ideal for those who want clean products or are looking for a sustainable option.
+Hand Soap is non-toxic, biodegradable and grey-water safe, making it ideal for those who want clean products or are looking for a sustainable option.
 Want to to avoid animal-derived ingredients too?
 Look for vegan soaps that are made from plant oils, and avoid products that contain goat milk, lanolin, honey and beeswax.

 Hand wash is formulated with basic detergents made up of petrochemical and synthetic materials.
 From a human health perspective, consumers should be mindful of products that contain harmful ingredients including sodium lauryl sulfate (SLS), sodium lauryl ether sulfate (SLES), sodium dodecyl sulfate (SDS), ammonium lauryl sulphate (ALS), sodium myreth sulphate (SMS) , methylisothiazolinone, cocamidopropyl betaine and methylchloroisothiazolinone.
 Synthetic fragrances and dyes, which are very commonly used in hand wash, should also be avoided.